-Aside from sleeping through your alarm or burning your tongue, getting pulled over by a cop is one of the worst feelings ever.
-Not only is it one of the most nerve-wracking driving experiences, but it usually results in a hefty fine or worse, jail time, or worse.
+Aside from sleeping through your alarm or biting your tongue, getting pulled over is a horrible feeling.
+Not only is it nerve-wracking, but also it sometimes results in a hefty fine or worse.
 As recent events have shown, sometimes interacting with the police can be unexpectedly dangerous.
-To help you play it cool and stay safe during your next moving violation, we've created a list of what to do if you get pulled over by the cops.
+To help you play it cool and stay safe during your next moving violation, we've created a list of proper police pull over procedure so you know what to do if you get pulled over by the cops.

-Don't make things harder on yourself.
-You're already being pulled over for a moving violation and you don't need to tack on anything else.
+Don't make things harder than necessary.
+You're already being pulled over for a violation, so you don't need any other issues.
 Use your turn signal and begin changing lanes as soon as traffic allows.

 Until you're told otherwise, stay in your car.
 If a cop needs you to step out of the vehicle, they will ask you to do so.

 Some people think it's a good idea to just "act normal."
 This is only true in that you shouldn't immediately panic.
 But if you're blasting the Beastie Boys when that cop walks up to your window, chances are they're going to be really annoyed and immediately ask you to turn it down.

 This sets the tone for the rest of your conversation, and is not the way to go if you are planning to talk your way out of that citation.